michaelmcl12/Library/README.md

 # Library

-Project takes input from the user and then displays the data on the webpage.
+the project takes in data of book the user plans to read or has read.
+This information is then dispalyed on the webpage, all the data is currently stored locally.